SAP GUI for Java 7.80

 Native support for Apple silicon

 SAP GUI for Java 7.80 natively supports macOS on Apple silicon.
-While it feels only slightly faster than running the Intel version using Rosetta2, the CPU usage and as a result the power or battery consumption is significantly reduced.
+It feels significantly more responsive than the Intel version using Rosetta2.
+The CPU usage and as a result the power or battery consumption is significantly reduced.
+It also consumes less memory.

-With this, SAP GUI for Java also is prepared for the day, Apple will remove Rosetta2 from the OS like done before with the compatibility layer for PowerPC after the switch to Intel CPUs.
+With this native build for Apple silicon, SAP GUI for Java also is prepared for the day, Apple will remove Rosetta2 from the OS like done before with the compatibility layer for PowerPC after the switch to Intel CPUs.

 The Java runtime and OpenJFX framework used in SAP GUI for Java 7.80 are updated to SapMachine 17 and OpenJDK 17.
 This is the latest LTS release of Java, which replaces OpenJDK 11 and includes the new port of the Java platform to macOS arm64.

-Besides new platforms and runtime versions, there are also some new features (still subject to change).
+Besides new platforms and runtime versions, there are also some new features.

 There are no new themes, but now it is possible to switch live between Quartz Light and Quartz Dark.
 Also on macOS, the Quartz Light and Dark themes can be set to automatically adjust to the current system appearance as an option.
 If activated, the Quartz theme fitting to the current active OS appearance is used on startup, and once the macOS appearance changes during runtime, the theme is switched accordingly.